Priyanka Chopra And Nick Jonas Hold Hands, Look In Love At Friends’ Pre-Engagement Party

-Nick Jonas and Priyanka Chopra are officially on and it appears as though their relationship is heating up.
+Nick Jonas and Priyanka Chopra are officially together and it appears as though their relationship is heating up.

 As the Inquisitr shared earlier this week, Priyanka has already met the Jonas family in recent weeks.
 And last week, the 35-year-old actress arrived in India with her beau, Nick Jonas, so that he could meet her mother, Madhu, and also enjoy a little getaway together.
 According to People, they all had dinner together last Friday and as they left the restaurant, they were surrounded by security personnel as fans were hoping to catch a quick glimpse of the pair together.